How to Make Bubble Bath (That Actually Bubbles!)

 B. Glycerin

-D. Essential Oils (I’m using lavender & vanilla) See below for more combinations.
+D. Essential Oils (I’m using lavender & vanilla) See the chart below for more combinations.

 A. Large liquid measuring cup or large bowl & measuring cups